 Immediate Steps

-- Track announcement of record date
+- Track the official record date announcement

-- Ensure shares are held before eligibility
+- Ensure shares are held before the eligibility date

-- Follow updates from NSE and BSE
+- Follow NSE and BSE filings regularly

 Investment Perspective

-This bonus issue is more suitable for:
+This bonus issue may be more suitable for:

 - Long-term investors

-- Investors seeking stability and dividends
+- Investors seeking portfolio stability

 Understanding taxation is crucial for real returns.